streamdal/plumber/README.md

 [protoreflect](https://github.com/jhump/protoreflect) library, without which `plumber` would not be anywhere *near* as easy to implement. _Thank you!_

+## Release

+To push a new plumber release:

+1. `git tag v0.18.0 master`
+1. `git push origin v0.18.0`
+1. Watch the github action
+1. New release should be automatically created under https://github.com/batchcorp/plumber/releases/
+1. Update release to include any relevant info

 ## Contribute

 We love contributions!
 Prior to sending us a PR, open an issue to discuss what